 Treats small cell lung cancer.
-This is a cancer medicine or antineoplastic agent.

 There may be other brand names for this medicine.